Maariv: Shema

-On Shabbat and holidays, some congregations recite relevant verses at this point.
+On Shabbat and holidays, some congregations recite relevant verses at this point, after the last Shema blessing.

 On Festivals, some Ashkenazic communities recite piyyutim called Ma'arivim during the blessings of Shema.
-In the past, this was also done in the Italian Nusach and the Romaiote rite.
+The most well-known of these piyyutim is Lel Shimurim Oto El Hatzah, recited on the first night of Passover.
+In the past, this was also done by Italian and Romaniote Jews.